-Jesus taught us to pray, “Your will, God, be done on earth as it is in heaven.”
+Jesus taught us to ask our Father in Heaven for His “will to be done on earth as it is in heaven.”

-God promised Abraham and his offspring the Land of Canaan for an inheritance (Gen. 12).
+- God’s prescriptive will – God promised Abraham and his offspring the land of Canaan for an inheritance (Gen. 12).
 He commanded them to dwell in the land to claim it for their inheritance.
 In accordance with this God commanded Isaac; ‘Do not go down to Egypt’ (Gen. 26:2).
 This was God’s prescriptive will.
 It is what he desired for them.
 This prescriptive sense of God’s will involves only good.

 - God’s permissive will – It’s only in the permissive sense of God’s will that he allows some evil.
 Abraham and his descendants failed God under testing (famine) and departed the land of promise for greener pastures in Egypt.
 God permitted this but did not prescribe it.
 God commands only good, but he concedes to evil.
 God never encourages evil, though he does allow it.
 So, eventually God said to Jacob: ‘Go now to Egypt.’
 This he said, not because it was God’s perfect will or permanent desire, but because it was his permissive will for the time being in order to accomplish his ultimate goal for their lives.
 As Jesus said, ‘Moses permitted you to divorce your wives because your hearts were hard’ (Mt.
 19:8).
 Not that it was in accord with God’s ideal will, but that it was his accommodation to our stubborn will.